The Man Who Never Was: Historical accuracy

 Regardless of the identity of Major Martin, Nigel Balchin's script stayed as close to the truth as was convenient, yet the film does fall back on some dramatization.
 For example, the episode of the Irish spy, O'Reilly, is a complete fabrication.
 The British Security Service controlled the German spy network in the UK with its Double-Cross System, though this fact was still secret at the time the film was made.
 Ewen Montagu declared that he was happy with the fictitious incidents which, although they did not happen, might have happened.

 During filming, Montagu has a cameo role, that of a Royal Air Force air vice-marshal who has doubts about the feasibility of the proposed plan.
 It was described by Ben Macintyre as a "surreal" moment when the real Montagu addressed his fictional persona, played by Webb.

+The fictional character of Lt.
+George Ayres was believed to have been based on Charles Cholmondeley, one of the key players in the operation, whose identity was still a secret at the time of the film's making.

+Production

+The budget was £227,262 plus the fees of the story rights and producer Hakim and stars Webb and Graham.

 Reception

 The film earned an estimated $1.1 million in North American receipts in 1956.

 The Radio Times wrote, "the picture may appear overly reverent by today's standards.
 But this is still a crucial wartime spy tale that is well worth watching."